 The Chinese Historical Society of America Museum is situated in the heart of San Francisco’s Chinatown.
-Located in a historic building designed by renowned architect Julia Morgan, the Museum introduces the rich history of the Chinese American experience.
+Located in the historic Julia Morgan-designed Chinese YWCA building, the Museum introduces the rich history of the Chinese American experience.
 Come discover Chinatown’s unique and inspiring stories!

 965 Clay Street